elastic/ecs/README.md

 ### <a name="error"></a> Error fields

-The `error` namespace can represent errors of any kind.
-Use it for errors that happen while fetching events or if the event itself contains an error.
+The `error` fields can represent errors of any kind.
+Use them for errors that happen while fetching events or if the event itself contains an error.

 | Field  | Description  | Type  | Multi Field  | Example  |